 For 5L of 1 in 2000v/v:

-From the second pair, we can determine x to be 2.5
+From the second pair, we find that x is 2.5.

-By inserting 2.5 into x for the first equation, we find y to be 1,000
+By placing 2.5 into x for the first equation, we find y to be 1,000.

-What volume of a 40% v/v solution needs to be used to product 500mL of 5% v/v solution?
+What volume of a 40% v/v solution must be used to produce 500mL of 5% v/v solution?